 This article discusses how a high-mileage Toyota Tacoma stacks up as a used truck/Ute option, and what common issues you need to look out for.
 Buying any used car is a risky affair no matter what the dealership or service books tell you.
 You just never know, until you know.
 However, certain makes and models tend to hold up much better than others and give way fewer problems even when the mileage is over 150K + miles.

-When purchasing a second hand vehicle there’s always two trains of thought.
+When purchasing a second-hand vehicle there are always two trains of thought.

 - Lower price and decent overall condition, irrespective of the mileage

 - Paying a higher price for a lower Mileage vehicle.

 But what if you’re on a tight budget and prepared to settle for something with slightly higher mileage, provided it has a good reputation for reliability?
 Enter the Tacoma!

 This article will cover how the Toyota Tacoma fairs at different stages of its life, as well as, some of the common issues you can expect.

 Both the 4.0 V6 and the 2.7 4 banger Tacoma are built Toyota tough and if maintained and not grossly abused, shouldn’t give you reliability problems because of the mileage.
 The transmission is also quite solid up to 200K miles on these trucks.

 Read more about the Tacoma Transmission here.

 Many people tend to think that buying a used truck/Ute with 90K miles on the clock with all its original components, could be a more risky purchase than the same vehicle with 150K on the clock, and all its hanging components already replaced.